kitnil/awesome/README.md

 - [emacs.sexy](https://github.com/picandocodigo/emacs.sexy) - Emacs.sexy
 - [Emacs-Elisp-Programming](https://github.com/caiorss/Emacs-Elisp-Programming) - Tutorial about programming Elisp and Emacs text editor customization.
 - [docker-curriculum](https://github.com/prakhar1989/docker-curriculum) - :dolphin: A comprehensive tutorial on getting started with Docker!
+- [Mind-Expanding-Books](https://github.com/hackerkid/Mind-Expanding-Books) - :books: Books that will blow your mind
 - [You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
 - [emacs-bootstrap](https://github.com/rakanalh/emacs-bootstrap) - Your on-the-fly Emacs development environment.
 - [blog](https://github.com/felix11h/blog) - 3 Diagrams Per Page, my personal blog.
 Posts are written in Emacs Org-mode and then exported to HTML.
 The site is generated with Jekyll, using an adaption of the Lanyon theme.